 Administration works to accommodate students at New Orleans Bowl

 After a 9-4 regular season, the North Texas football team earned the opportunity to play in the R+L Carriers New Orleans Bowl on Saturday, Dec.
-16 at Mercedes Benz Stadium in New Orleans, Louisiana.
+16 at Mercedes-Benz Stadium in New Orleans, Louisiana.

 The excitement surrounding the program has built throughout the year as fans have awaited an opportunity to attend another bowl game — and this is their chance.
 It seems like a no-brainer to make the 7 1/2 hour trip to New Orleans.
 Well, unless you are graduating this semester.